 Eventually some fans of ‘Middle Earth’ approached me to sign their cards.
 This was exciting and had only taken 20 years to happen!, but ment that I could actually see the fruits of my labour.
 When I did these cards the Peter Jackson movies hadn’t been made so I was drawing reference mainly from ‘Games Workshop’ art and my own psychadelic brain.
 Because the ‘Lord of the Rings’ movies were being anticipated I presumed that this was going to be a lucrative gig with plenty more work, but my hopes were dashed by the untimely demise of ICE.

 I can gain solace in the fact that my illustrations are being kept safe and sound at Tolkein Enterprises and now at least I do have some proof that they were actually used.
-Many thanks to Alf Rost and Emmanuel Risser for sending me the original cards to sign.
+Many thanks to Alf Rost, Emmanuel Risser and Michelle Baxter for sending me the original cards to sign.
 Their efforts as collectors helped me reconnect with my lost artwork.

 More Middle Earth card art can be seen HERE